rhbarbhaya/rhbarbhaya/README.md

 - 👨‍💻 Learning R and RStudios

 ### Academics...
+- 👨‍🎓 Master of Engineering in Analytics with Specialization in Machine Learning
 - 👨‍🎓 Master of Engineering in Engineering Management with Specialization in Data Analysis
 - 👨‍🎓 Bachelor of Technology in Electronics and Telecommunications Engineering